sophAi/TSCA/README.md

 1. "mode": "skip" will skip the job.

-2. "processes": 1 will use only one core to perform each job.
+2. "processes": 1 will use only one core.

 3. "output": "./some_path/" will specify the output directory.

-4. "usr_threshold": float_value will treat the xyz coordinates that > float_value as duplicated ones.
+4. "usr_threshold": float_value will perform USR similarity screening.

-5. "pot_key": "eng=" enable parsing function to search for the energy keyword in the xyz info lines.
+5. "pot_key": "eng=" enable parsing the energy keyword "eng=" in the xyz info line.
 Please refer to the example1.xyz.

 6. "use_cluster_id": false will disable the first stage clustering method that analyzes ring/chain topology for methanol cluster.